redhat-developer/design-manual/pages/assemblies/content-call-to-action-1.md

 layout: develop
 category: develop
 section: Develop
-title: Content call to action
+title: Content image
-permalink: /assemblies/content-call-to-action
+permalink: /assemblies/content-image
-intro_paragraph: This assembly inserts an Eloqua form into the page that acts as a newsletter signup.
-Users must enter their first and last names and their email address.
-A WYSIWYG is available as well to add content above the Eloqua form if necessary.
-This form acts as an inline signup.
+intro_paragraph: This assembly inserts an image into the page in the largest format it can cover (depending on the type of content).
+A caption can be added in addition.
 featured_image: ""
 ---
 **Available in these types of content**